 Money is the root of all moxie

 Well, maybe not all moxie, but a lot of it anyway.
 And there’s no shame in it.
-Many great ideas are born not of idealism, but of a desire to make some money.
-Pursuit of a little profit was likely a significant driver in how Bozo became an internationally beloved figure.
+Many great ideas are born not of idealism but of a desire to make money.
+The pursuit of a bit of profit was likely a significant driver in how Bozo became an internationally beloved figure.

-Bozo was born in the 1940s, the product of Capital Records executive Alan W. Livingston and clown and voice actor Pinto Colvig.
+Bozo was born in the 1940s, Capitol Records executive Alan W. Livingston and clown and voice actor Pinto Colvig.
 Colvig voiced Bozo for a popular series of children’s read-a-long albums and brought the character to television in 1949.
 Bozo became a mascot of sorts for Capitol.

 Larry Harmon was among several actors hired by Livingston and Capitol to play Bozo at events.
-Harmon fell in love with the character, and a few years later he gathered some investors and bought the licensing rights.
-His plan was to develop a cartoon based on the character, and use actors dressed as Bozo to introduce the cartoon in local markets, using a franchise model rather than syndication.
+Harmon fell in love with the character, and a few years later, he gathered some investors and bought the licensing rights.
+He planned to develop a cartoon based on the surface and use actors dressed as Bozo to introduce the cartoon in local markets, operating a franchise model rather than syndication.

-“His main purpose… was to sell product,” said Avruch in an interview.
+“His main purpose… was to sell a product,” said Avruch in an interview.
 “Because he owned the name Bozo and then there was every kind of [merchandise]: Bozo toys, Bozo dolls, Bozo sheets, Bozo everything.
-Moreover, he was using the television show as a marketing tool to promote the thing.”
+Moreover, he used the television show as a marketing tool to promote the thing.”

 The franchise approach worked.
-Thousands of Bozo products flooded into the market, everything from plush toys to costumes to lunch boxes and more.
+Thousands of Bozo products flooded into the market, from plush toys to costumes to lunch boxes and more.
 The products were available at Wal-Mart and Sharper Image and everywhere in between.
-Vintage Bozo products are hot collector’s items today, and you can still find a number of new Bozo the Clown products (including the bop bag!) on Amazon.
+Vintage Bozo products are hot collector’s items today, and you can still find several new Bozo the Clown products (including the bop bag!) on Amazon.

 Moxie inspires imitators

-Children around the world fell in love with Bozo, and others took notice.
-Willard Scott, who once played Bozo, also played a key role in the development of Ronald McDonald, the beloved symbol of McDonald’s Restaurants.
+Children worldwide fell in love with Bozo, and others took notice.
+Willard Scott, who once played Bozo, also played a vital role in the development of Ronald McDonald, the beloved symbol of McDonald’s Restaurants.

 “At the time, Bozo was the hottest children’s show on the air. … There was something about the combination of hamburgers and Bozo that was irresistible to kids … That is why when Bozo went off the air a few years later, the local McDonald’s people asked me to come up with a new character to take Bozo’s place.
 So, I sat down and created Ronald McDonald,” Scott wrote in his book Joy of Living.

-Rather poetic that a clown made famous through franchising would inspire the mascot of the world’s most successful restaurant franchise, isn’t it?
+Rather poetic that a clown made famous through franchising would inspire the mascot of the world’s most successful restaurant franchise.
 Ronald McDonald has arguably surpassed Bozo as the World’s Most Famous Clown.